Santhu195/Chrome-dino-game/README.md

 # Chrome-dino-game
-Automating the dino game from chrome browser
+Automating the dino game from chrome browser using image detection or collision detection
 ## Features
 1. Uses selenium to open browser and game
 2. Accuracy of collide detection can be imporved with x y coordinates from script main.py